-Mr Ford, who left Damascus more than a year ago, warned that there would be "consequences" for the Syrian government if it was found to have used chemical weapons for the first time since the start of the uprising against President Bashar al-Assad.'Good will'
+Mr Ford, who left Damascus more than a year ago, warned that there would be "consequences" for the Syrian government if it was found to have used chemical weapons for the first time since the start of the uprising against President Bashar al-Assad.

 The first report of the alleged chemical weapon attack in the Khan al-Assal area of Aleppo province came from Syria's state news agency Sana.

 The report said "terrorists" had fired a rocket "containing chemical materials", killing 16 people.

 Sana published photographs of what it claimed were victims, although they appeared to show no signs of exposure to chemical weapons.

 Later, rebel commanders accused government forces of carrying out the attack, and cited reports of victims suffering breathing difficulties and bluish skin.

 One commander said warplanes had mistakenly bombed a government-controlled area.

 On Wednesday, the main opposition alliance, the National Coalition, said in a statement that 19 people had been killed and that many victims had suffocated.